 Single Family Housing Repair Loans

-Repair loans are financial assistance provided to eligible homeowners to address critical repairs and improvements that are necessary to ensure the safety and habitability of their homes.
+Repair loans are financial aid given to qualified homeowners for critical home improvements and repairs that are required to guarantee the security and livability of their residences.

-Eligibility criteria for Single Family Housing repair loans include demonstrating the inability to obtain affordable credit elsewhere and having a household income below 50% of the area median income.
+Eligibility requirements for Single Family Housing repair loans include having a household income below 50% of the area median income and proving that you are unable to find affordable credit elsewhere

 Single Family Housing Repair Grants

-These grants are specifically targeted at addressing health and safety hazards or accessibility issues in the home.
+These grants are intended especially to address accessibility concerns or health and safety risks in the home.

 Advantages of the Single Family Housing Program